 1 | All students must enroll in JCM 500 Grad Studies Orientation their first year of study |

 2 | With their thesis advisor's approval, research-focused master's students may take elective courses in other UA departments and colleges.
-For example, a graduate student interested in media effects may take 500-level coursework in psychology if approved by their advisor and the course instructor.
-Students who are pursuing their research master's degree may also take 600-level courses in the College of Communication & Information Sciences, with permission of the instructor. |
+For example, a graduate student interested in media effects may take 500-level coursework in psychology if approved by their advisor and the course instructor. |

-3 | An independent study with a faculty member: Students must sign up for three credit hours of JCM 590 with the supervising professor.
-A proposal must be submitted to the graduate coordinator detailing the purpose of the independent study. |
+3 | If a student chooses to pursue an independent study with a faculty member for elective credit, they must sign up for three credit hours of JCM 590 with the supervising professor.
+A proposal must be submitted and approved by the graduate coordinator and department chair detailing the purpose of the independent study. |

-Online option: A professional option is also available entirely online for students who wish to have flexibility to complete coursework around their everyday lives.
+Online Option (OTIDE) - This professionally focused option is available entirely online for students who wish to have flexibility to complete coursework around their everyday lives.
 Students can complete the program in as little as 18 months, taking both skills and conceptual courses that help students master knowledge about journalism and media.
+This options requires completion of 31 total hours, with 28 hours of graduate courses, and a 3-hour project or comprehensive exams in JCM 597.

 ---|---|---|